 Let’s look at a family with a take home pay of $30,000.
 Check out this budget pie chart to take see what your spending would look like.

 And now with the amounts budgeted based on the percentages (sample):

 As you can see based on the pie chart and the budget snapshot, these give you a solid idea of what your budget could look like based on your income.

 If you are looking for an easy way to organize you money and budgeting process, check out the Budgeting Bill Pay Calendar!

 If you are more interested in the Dave Ramsey Budget Forms and Worksheets, he has them earmarked on his site.

 Now for a super important follow up question– are these percentages right for you?

-While Dave’s recommended budget percentages are a great jumping off point– a budget is a very individualised piece of your financial picture.
+While Dave’s recommended budget percentages are a great jumping off point– a monthly budget is a very individualized piece of your financial picture.